cuthbertLab/music21/music21/doc/html/_sources/moduleDuration.txt

 .. function:: partitionQuarterLength(qLen, qLenDiv=4)

-Given a `qLen` (quarterLength) and a `qLenDiv` (base quarterLength to divide it into, where the default 4 = whole notes), return a list of Durations that partition the given quarterLength after each division.
-This is a useful tool for partition a duration by Measures or beat groups.
-(Little demonstration function)
+Given a `qLen` (quarterLength) and a `qLenDiv`, that is, a base quarterLength to divide the `qLen` into (default = 4; i.e., into whole notes), returns a list of Durations that partition the given quarterLength so that there is no leftovers.
+This is a useful tool for partitioning a duration by Measures (i.e., take a long Duration and make it fit within several measures) or by beat groups.
+Here is a Little demonstration function that will show how we can use partitionQuarterLength:

 >>> def pql(qLen, qLenDiv):
 ...    partitionList = partitionQuarterLength(qLen, qLenDiv)